-- " Includes palliative radiotherapy, chemotherapy or corticosteroids (for lymphomas and thymomas), endovascular stents, or rarely bypass surgery, as it is invasive and difficult.[1] - " In rare cases, surgical decompression can be performed. - " Thrombolysis with indwelling catheters has also been described in small studies.[28]
+" Includes palliative radiation therapy, chemotherapy or corticosteroids (for lymphomas and thymomas), endovascular stents, or rarely bypass surgery, as it is invasive and difficult.[1]

-- " Supportive treatment consists of diuretics, lowsalt diet, avoidance of upper-extremity lines, head elevation, and oxygen. - " Type of diuretic will depend on several factors including renal function and current or past history of diuretic use.

-infectious aetiology

-1st treatment of infection

-- " Underlying infection (e.g., aspergillosis, blastomycosis, histoplasmosis, nocardiosis) should be treated according to local sensitivities. - " Choice of antimicrobial will depend on the underlying pathogen.

-2nd palliative therapy

-" Endovascular stents and more rarely bypass surgery may be required if superior vena cava obstruction persists after treatment of infection.

-iatrogenic aetiology
+" In rare cases, surgical decompression can be performed.

+" Thrombolysis with indwelling catheters has also been described in small studies.[28]
-thrombosis due to central venous catheter(s)

-1st catheter removal + thrombolysis and/or anticoagulation

-- " Catheter(s) should be removed and local thrombolysis and/or short-course anticoagulation should be considered in these patients.[29] - " Chronic warfarin therapy up to 1 year has been described in some reports.[32]
-Dose should be titrated to target INR of 2.0 to 3.0. - " Thrombolysis has higher success rates if used within first 5 days of development of superior vena cava obstruction.[28] - pacemaker and implantable cardioverter-defibrillator lead-related venous occlusion

-1st percutaneous balloon dilatation/stenting with or without lead removal

-- " Percutaneous balloon dilatation/stenting is preferred in these patients. - " Lead explantation may carry a high risk of mortality (1% to 3%).[30]
-Bypass surgery may be an option. - " Infection of the leads should always be considered as a possibility and evaluated with blood cultures and transoesophageal echocardiogram. - " Long-term anticoagulation with warfarin should be considered.
-Dose should be titrated to target INR of 2.0 to 3.0.
+ngoin 9 Cupporting the stream participation of discretions " Supportive treatment consists of diuretics, lo salt diet, avoidance of upper-extremity lines, head elevation, and oxygen. " Type of diuretic will depend on several factor including renal function and current or past history of diuretic use. ectious etiology 1st treatment of infection Underlying infection (e.g., aspergillosis, blastomycosis, histoplasmosis, nocardiosis) should be treated according to local sensitivitie " Choice of antimicrobial will depend on the underlying pathogen.
+2nd palliative therapy " Endovascular stents and more rarely bypass surgery may be required if superior vena cava obstruction persists after treatment of infection ogenic etiology thrombosis due to central venous catheter(s) 1st catheter removal + thrombolysis and/or anticoagulation " Catheter(s) should be removed and local thrombolysis and/or short-course anticoagulati should be considered in these patients.[29] - " Chronic warfarin therapy up to 1 year has be described in some reports.[32]
+Dose should be titrated to target INR of 2.0 to 3.0. " Thrombolysis has higher success rates if use within first 5 days of development of superior vena cava obstruction.[28] ••••• pacemaker and implantable cardioverter- defibrillator lead-related 1st percutaneous balloon dilatation/stenting with or without lead removal venous occlusion " Percutaneous balloon dilatation/stenting is preferred in these patients. " Lead explantation may carry a high risk of mortality (1% to 3%).[30]
+Bypass surgery may an option. - " Infection of the leads should always be considered as a possibility and evaluated with blood cultures and transesophageal echocardiogram. " Long-term anticoagulation with warfarin should be considered.
+Dose should be titrated to target

+This PDF of the BMJ Best Practice topic is based on the web version that was last updated: Jul 18, 2023.
+BMJ Best Practice topics are regularly updated and the most recent version of the topics can be found on bestpractice.bmj.com.
+Use of this content is subject to our disclaimer (.
+Use of this content is subject to our). © BMJ Publishing Group Ltd 2025.
+All rights reserved.